Mikhail Petrashevsky: Political activism & Petrashevsky Circle

 In 1844, Petrashevsky's apartment became the venue for social gatherings of intellectuals, which from 1845 took place on a weekly basis.
 These meetings were later dubbed pyatnitsy ("Fridays") and those attending them would be known as Petrashevtsy.
 The latter came to Petrashevsky's house and used his personal library, which contained banned books on materialist philosophy, utopian socialism, and history of revolutionary movements.

-Among the well-known members of the young intelligentsia who participated in the Petroshevsky Circle was the writer Fyodor Dostoevsky, who belonged to the circle during the 1840s.
+Among the well-known members of the young intelligentsia who participated in the Petrashevsky Circle were Fyodor Dostoevsky, Mikhail Saltykov-Schedrin, Apollon Maykov and Nikolay Speshnev.

-In late 1848 Mikhail Petrashevsky took part in meetings aimed at creating a secret society.
+In late 1848, Petrashevsky took part in meetings, initiated by Speshnev, that were aimed at creating a secret society.
+Petrashevsky, however, argued for judicial reform rather than violent methods, and did not participate in the activities of Speshnev's society.

 Mock execution and exile

 In 1849, Mikhail Petrashevsky was arrested and sentenced to death.
 Together with the other Petrashevtsy he was taken to the parade ground of the Semionovsky Regiment in Saint Petersburg, the usual place for public executions, and tied to the pole.
-At the last moment the execution was stopped and it was revealed that his sentence had been commuted to katorga for an unspecified term.
+At the last moment, the execution was stopped, and it was revealed that his sentence had been commuted to katorga for an unspecified term.
 He was sent to Eastern Siberia to serve his sentence.

 In 1856, Petrashevsky's status was changed to that of an exile settler.
-He lived in Irkutsk, where he founded a newspaper called Amur in 1860.
+He lived in Irkutsk, where he founded a newspaper, Amur, in 1860.

 Later life and death

-In February 1860, Petrashevsky was banished to the Minusinsk district for speaking out against the abuse of power by local officials and he died there six years later.
+In February 1860, Petrashevsky was banished to the Minusinsk district for speaking out against the abuse of power by local officials.
+He died there six years later.